 Government Resources for Records and Benefits:

 START HERE -> Veterans Employment Center: Access tools and resources designed to help Veterans and transitioning service members.
-This is the one-stop E-Benefits web site recently announced by First Lady Michelle Obama.
+This is the one-stop E-Benefits web site originally launched by First Lady Michelle Obama.

 Military Service Records: National Archives link to access your military service records including DD-214, NCOER, OER and OMPF.